 Born and raised on a ranch in Oklahoma, I was raised to believe that simplicity is a key component of happiness.
 After losing my father at age 17 and experiencing a traumatic spiral of events during my adolescent years, I was introduced to yoga through a friend.
 It immediately spoke to my physical nature and after only a few classes I felt a strong and deep spiritual connection.
 I had found my therapy and church.

-After having taught at the YMCA, and teaching classes through my nutrition club, I have developed my classes to suit all levels of practitioners, offering modifications for newcomers and including advanced instruction for the seasoned yogi.
+I have developed most of my classes to suit all levels of practitioners, offering modifications for newcomers and including advanced instruction for the seasoned yogi.

 Yoga has dramatically improved my physical wellness and has helped me develop a strong mental and emotional stability.
 Anyone coming in to practice will experience an increase mental and physical awareness and well-being.
 Practitioners will also slow the process of aging by increasing their cardiovascular health, decreasing toxicity and stagnation in the body and improving the functions of the 5 major systems of the body.